StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### AWS policy

-The policy grants the IAM principal permission to assume the role created in each target AWS account:
+The policy below grants permission to assume the role created in each target AWS account.
+This should be created and attached to the IAM roles used by StackState and the StackState Agent to collect data from the monitor account:

     ```javascript
     {